ishotjr/thingscon-salon/thingscon-salon.md

 ## it started in Delft!
 Note:
-I'm not sure if any of you were aware of this, but this ThingsCon Salon is a homecoming of sorts - Pebble actually started out as a bike computer - an idea that founder Eric Migicovsky had while riding his opafiets ("grandpa bike") to class at Delft University of Technology!
+I'm not sure how many of you were aware of this, but this ThingsCon Salon is a homecoming of sorts - Pebble actually started out as a bike computer - an idea that founder Eric Migicovsky had while riding his opafiets ("grandpa bike") to class at Delft University of Technology!
 TODO: cap of emigi riding bike

 ## Watchduino